discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 #### Repositioning a button

-Sometimes you may just want to change the order in which the buttons are displayed.
+Every so often, you may just want to change the order in which the buttons are displayed.

-"But above you said we can use the `post menu` setting to order the buttons?", you may ask.
-Well, this is true, but as you may recall there was the caveat that this only applies to core buttons.
+“But above, you said we can use the `post menu` setting to order the buttons?” you may ask.
+Well, this is true, but as you may recall, there was the warning that this only applies to core buttons.

 You may need for example to alter the placement of a plugin button in a theme or, in a more advanced use case, you may want to reorder a button based in context information from the post for example.

 For cases where you need to fine tune the placement of a button, you need to use the `reposition(key, position)` method from the DAG object.

-As arguments for the method, you need to provide a `key` which in this case corresponds to the key of the button that will be repositioned, and a new `position`.
+As arguments for the method, you have to provide a `key` which in this case corresponds to the key of the button that will be repositioned, and a new `position`.

 The `position` argument expects an object which can contain two keys: